Zaurtime/smart_cctv/README.md

 * Configure in settings.py
 * Add access key and secret key to env.py
 * Add keys to config vars in Heroku
-* Disable collectstatic in config vars
+* Disable collect static in config vars
 * Add new directory path for static files in settings.py

-## Stripe
-* Create a developer account
-* Add stripe keys (public and private) to env.py and heroku config vars
-* Set up Stripe according to Stripe's documentation
-* Add site url to Stripe's webhooks section
-* Add the webhook secret key to env.py and Heroku config vars

-## Credits
+### Credits
 * I used the Boutique Ado walkthrough project as guidance for my project
 * Spent a lot of time looking up Bootstrap documentation
 * Also spent time reading Django documentation
 * I used some posts from Stack Overflow for various little snippets of code, which can be found commented within the code blocks it has been used in
+* All camera images were taken from the online store [eBay](https://www.ebay.ie)

+## Acknowledgements

+### Special thanks to the following:
-* My mentor sessions with [Gareth McGirr](https://github.com/Gareth-McGirr/) who was very helpful in guiding me with my planning for the project
+* My mentor sessions with [Gareth McGirr](https://github.com/Gareth-McGirr/) who was very helpful in guiding me with my planning for the project and completing
-* All camera images were taken from online store [eBay](https://www.ebay.ie)
+* Code Institute Tutor Support Network
+* My team vs colleagues with whom I study on the course